Comandante Espora Airport: History

-Comandante Espora Air Naval Base was built in the 1930s to replace the old Puerto Belgrano Air Naval Base, which could not support the newer aircraft that the Argentine Naval Aviation was adding.
+Comandante Espora Air Naval Base was built in the 1930s to replace the old Puerto Belgrano Air Naval Base, which could not support the more modern aircraft that the Argentine Naval Aviation was adding.
 The new base was built in grounds close to the existing Bahía Blanca Airfield (Spanish: Aeródromo Civil de Bahía Blanca, also known as Villa Harding Green), located approximately 5 kilometers from Bahía Blanca and 25 kilometers from Puerto Belgrano Naval Base.
 The new airfield was opened on 16 June 1939.

-Between 1945 and 1964 it was the location of the Naval Aviation School, and in 1970 the Naval Aviation Command headquarters were located at Comandante Espora.
+Between 1945 and 1964 it was the location of the Naval Aviation School, and in 1970 the headquarters of Naval Aviation Command were relocated to Comandante Espora.

 From 1968 the airport was opened to civil and commercial traffic replacing the old civil airstrip at Villa Harding Green.
 The installations and runway were expanded and in 1972 were released to the commercial traffic linking the Argentine South.
 In September 1977, the runways were extended to allow aircraft of Boeing 767 size.